WokLibCodeClub/Hangman/step01-list_of_pictures/STEP1.md

 At the start of the VARIABLES section we have made a list called ```pictures``` which at the moment has two items in it.

-Then, if you look at the end of the starter project you will see this code (with some explanatory comments as well):
+Then, if you look at the end of the starter project, you will see this code (with some explanatory comments as well):

 ```python
 system('cls')